-Until recently, it was difficult to match the in-person energy across a computer screen, especially when a limited number of attendees are viewable and the rest are represented by a number of participants.
+Until recently, it was difficult to match the in-person energy across a computer screen, especially when a limited number of attendees are viewable and the rest are represented by many participants.
 Amiri created a new internal tool called Awedience, which supplemented the live stream with small, thumbnail-sized videos of all viewers webcams, so each person on the call is seen and feels connected with the larger group.

 Did you know Worklife has supported more Airbnb teams than any other company?
 In fact, Worklife companies Transform, Iggy, Mage and Kairos started as ideas while each of their founders were working at Airbnb.

 Another fun fact?
 Worklife’s mission to help startups build a great place to work was inspired in part by the innovative team and culture at Airbnb.